univention/univention-corporate-server/doc/app-center/configurations.rst

 Docker script setup
 ~~~~~~~~~~~~~~~~~~~

-The life cycle script :file:`setup` is executed inside the Docker container.
+The lifecycle script :file:`setup` is executed inside the Docker container.
-It is used to make environment specific settings to the new container or
+'t is used to make environment specific settings to the new container or
 apply certain changes that require the container environment.
 If the
 script fails (``exit code != 0``) the upgrade is aborted.